For more Elysium''s Passage Blog Posts, go to

 ‘The play was the pay,’ I said, laughing.
 ‘Indeed, wouldn’t it be delightful if all life could remain that inspiring.’

-‘What I’ll always remember about him is that he exuded a charming intellectual piquancy, yet, his outlook on life seemed anything but academic.
+‘What I’ll never forget about him is that he exuded a charming intellectual piquancy, yet, his outlook on life seemed anything but academic.
 What impressed me the most was his genuine passion for pursuing truth instead of just acquiring more information and accolades.

 ‘He claimed he hailed from Portugal; however, he didn’t look or sound particularly Portuguese.
 If anything, he reminded me of the physicist Richard Feynman, with his cool and witty raconteur, both in appearance and affection for bongo drums.

 ‘One day after class in my first semester, I introduced myself and told him that until enrolling as a student recently, I was a merchant sailor in the Mediterranean.
-I mentioned this because in his lecture he made some allusion to sailing.
-He seemed greatly interested and invited me to join him after class at a local pub where I could tell him more about my sailing adventures.
+I mentioned this because he had made some allusions to sailing in his lecture.
+He seemed greatly interested in this, so he invited me to join him after class at a local pub to tell him more about my sailing adventures.

 For whatever reason, he seemed inordinately intrigued with my tales, including where I had sailed and what ports our ship had docked.
 Interestingly, he claimed to have done some sailing several years ago, mainly out of Portugal.